ContentLEAD/brafton_theme/README.md

 3. Javascript

+4. Plugin Dependencies

-4. Version control.
+5. Version control.

 ========================
 1. Styles
 ========================

 First off, this theme uses modular Sass to control the styles.
 All the Sass files are located within the library/scss directory.
-If you are not familiar with Sass, it is an awesome way to write clean and reproducible code using variables, functions, etc. just like you would in a programming language.
+If you are not familiar with Sass, it is an awesome way to write clean and reproducible CSS using variables, functions, etc. just like you would in a programming language.
 The Bones theme which I based this all off has great commenting- open up a few of the Sass files and follow the links in the comments…

 For a large project like this, the various stylesheets are broken up into several different folders and files: